 Here is a list of herbs that can improve your sex drive and promote sexual health.
 Some of these herbs are recognized as aphrodisiacs.
 To be safe, only use these herbs after consulting with a physician, especially if you are diabetic or have a heart condition.

-The root of this vitamin and mineral packed vine aids both men and women in the production of sex hormones testosterone, progesterone, and desoxycorticosterone.
+The root of this vitamin and mineral-packed vine aids both men and women in the production of the sex hormones testosterone, progesterone, and desoxycorticosterone.
 Saponins and plant steroids found in many species of plants (including sarsaparilla) can be synthesized into human steroids such as estrogen and testosterone.
 Please do not confuse this plant with the sarsaparilla that is used to flavor tasty soft drinks.

 Long revered for its sexual properties, ginseng promotes blood production and encourages the secretion of sex hormones in men and women.
 Ginseng strengthens a man’s sex organs.
 It also boosts sexuality, circulation, and energy.
 Ginseng improves your vitality and general energy, so it’s good to take for overall health reasons whether you are male or female.